A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-\textbf{Best bin first} \cite{beis1997shape}, \cite{6022951}.
+\textbf{Best Bin First}~\cite{beis1997shape,liu2011improved}.
 It is a technique for finding the approximate nearest neighbors of a given vector in a large collection of vectors.
-It works by building a kd-tree that partitions the data points into bins, and then searching for the closest bin to the query point.
+It works by building a kd-tree that partitions the data points into bins and then searching for the closest bin to the query point.
 The algorithm then searches within the closest bin to find the closest point to the query point.
+The best bin first algorithm still follows~\eqref{eq:kdtree-left} ~\eqref{eq:kdtree-right}.
+The advantage of best bin first is that it can reduce the search time and improve the accuracy of NNS, by focusing on the most promising bins and avoiding unnecessary comparisons with distant points.
+The performance of the best bin first depends on several factors, such as the dimensionality of the data, the number of bins per node, the number of nearest candidates to search, and the distance approximation method used.